 After that, you can add the rest of the hubs to the system, using a mobile app or a web interface.
 From then on, they automatically work with the main router hub to form a unified Wi-Fi network.

 Generally, you don’t need to worry much about how to arrange the hubs in a wired backhaul setup.
 Within reason, no matter the distance or placement, you’ll get the same performance.
-By the way, if you have a gigabit-class internet and want to enjoy it via Wi-Fi, wired backhaul via Gigabit or faster, is a must.
+You just need to place the hardware in a way so that collectively they can cover the entire desired area.

 1. The distance